 What is Nausea?

 Nausea is a feeling of wanting to vomit.
 This feeling for some is short lived while for others it is prolonged.
 For the times when Nausea is prolonged, it could either be physically caused or psychological.
 Other origins of Nausea include; a problem in the brain, problems in the gastro-intestinal tract, menopause and pains, motions and medications for gastro-intestinal tract organs.
 Given there are so many origins for Nausea, the work of establishing exactly what is causing your Nausea is complex and may need close attention if you are tell on its origin.
+In this article we will major on the correlation between Menopause and Nausea.

 Symptoms of Nausea